mittelmark/pex/mkdoc/README.md

 The mkdoc application just extracts the Markdown comments into a Markdown file and optionally converts them as well to HTML code using the maddy library.

+See here the ouput of the mkdoc documentation as [mkdoc.md](mkdoc.md).